functorz-tech/momen_doc/buildUI/page.md

 ## Loading Order of Data and action in Pages
 When a new page is opened, the various contents configured on the page will load in a certain order.
 Understanding this loading order can help us correctly invoke action and use data.
 The loading order is as follows, **loaded from top to bottom**.
-- If the page is configured with link data, it will first receive the link data passed from other pages.
+- If the page is configured with parameter-query, it will first receive the parameter-query passed from other pages.
-- If the page is configured with page data, a page data with an empty value will be created, waiting for assignment.
+- If the page is configured with page variable, a page variable with an empty value will be created, waiting for assignment.
 - If the page is configured with action for "Page Loaded," the action will start executing.
-- If the page is configured with page data sources, the content of the page data sources will start being read.
+- If the page is configured with data sources, the content of the data sources will start being read.
 - Finally, the local data or default values of each component are displayed.